rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Clinical Risk Management File (this repository)

 The RCPCH Digital Growth Charts Team will establish a Clinical Risk Management File (CRMF) for each safety related healthcare IT system.
-The purpose of the CRMF is toprovide a central repository where all safety related information pertaining to the healthcare IT system is stored and controlled.
+The purpose of the CRMF is to provide a central repository where all safety related information pertaining to the healthcare IT system is stored and controlled.
 This GitHub repository contains out Clinical Risk Management File.

 ### Clinical Risk Management Plan (this document)